 Disclosures: Cichowski is an advisor at Genentech and serves on the scientific advisory board of Erasca, Inc. Disclosures for other authors can be found in the paper.

-Funding: This work was supported by a grant from the Cancer Research UK Grand Challenge and the Mark Foundation for Cancer Research to the SPECIFICANCER team (KC) and a DOD BC201085P1 Transformative Breast Cancer Consortium Award.
+Funding: Team SPECIFICANCER is funded by Cancer Research UK and The Mark Foundation for Cancer Research through Cancer Grand Challenges.
+This work was also supported by a DOD BC201085P1 Transformative Breast Cancer Consortium Award.

 Paper cited: Schade AE et al. “AKT and EZH2 inhibitors kill TNBCs by hijacking mechanisms of involution” Nature DOI: 10.1038/s41586-024-08031-6